28-Year-Old Fullback – Free Agent

 Chris Ogbonnaya Contract Information:

-Signed a two-year deal with the Browns in March of 2013.
+Released by the Browns in August of 2013.

 To instantly reveal our fantasy analysis of every player – including Chris Ogbonnaya – simply subscribe now.